GSLab2025/RSGA_MACE_OPT/README.md

 This repository contains the optimized MACE-integrated Reciprocal Space Gated Attention codebase, referred to as MACERSGA.
-It corresponds to the stable float64 production code used for the 2026 In2Se3 4x4x1 and 9x9x1 molecular dynamics runs on CCR.
+It corresponds to the stable float64 production code used for the 2026 In2Se3 molecular dynamics runs on CCR.

 The package is stored under `mace/`, following the layout of the published